Non-perturbative theory of the electron-phonon coupling and its first-principles implementation: A case of strongly non-linear electron-phonon coupling: palladium hydride

+The choice of the k-point grid used to perform the Brillouin-zone sum and of the Gaussian smearing employed to model the delta functions in Eq.~\eqref{eq:lambdan_compt} for the calculation of $\lambdax{1}$ and $\lambdax{2}$ was guided by a convergence analysis, whose results are shown in the left-hand panels of Figs.~\ref{fig:Lambda1_FD}~and~\ref{fig:Lambda2_FD}.
+The obtained results, reported in Tab.~\ref{tab:PdH}, confirm the expectations: the second-order contribution $\lambdax{2}$ is not negligible when compared to the first-order term $\lambdax{1}$.
+This indicates that, in the absence of other compensating effects, restricting the electron–phonon coupling calculations for PdH to the linear order is not an appropriate approach.
+This may be at the origin of the poor agreement between the superconducting critical temperature $T_c$ computed within the linear approximation and the experimental value, even when anharmonic corrections are included in the phonon propagator (with an error of the order of $\sim 40$)~\cite{ErreaB2013}.

+We then computed $\lambdax{1}$ and $\lambdax{2}$ using the averaged vertices $\gavg_{a}^{i\bk'\,m\bk}$ and $\gavgx{2}_{a b}^{i\bk'\,m\bk}$, respectively, which were obtained following the stochastic approach described in Section~\ref{sec:the_first-principles_implementation}, and employing the same k-point grid and smearing parameter used for the calculation of the corresponding quantities with the bare vertices.
+The convergence of the results with respect to the size of the sampling population used to compute the averaged vertices is shown in the right-hand panels of Figs.~\ref{fig:Lambda1_FD}~and~\ref{fig:Lambda2_FD}.
+As expected (see Sec.~\ref{sec:GWen_approx}), the Debye–Waller vertex renormalization leads to a significant suppression of the electron–phonon coupling, as reported in Tab.~\ref{tab:PdH}.

+From the analysis presented above, it emerges that an accurate treatment of electron–phonon coupling effects in systems with nonlinear EPI relies on two competing ingredients contributing with opposite signs.
+The inclusion of higher-order FM-like diagrams leads to positive corrections to the linear-order coupling, whereas the use of averaged vertices instead of bare ones suppresses these contributions.
 A more accurate analysis of the non-linear electron-phonon coupling effects in PdH and PdD is presented in Ref.~, where it is also shown that to the inverse isotope effect in this system contributes not only the phonon-frequency anharmonic renormalization, but also the mass-dependent suppression of the electron-phonon coupling caused by the average vertices (higher with deuterium than with hydrogen).